 How to keep the hidden ~/Library folder visible

-If you're using a pre-Sierra version of macOS, there are ways to keep the hidden ~/Library folder visible.
-The easiest way is to drag the hidden Library icon from the Finder window to the Finder sidebar.
+Another way to keep the hidden ~/Library folder visible is to drag the hidden Library icon from the Finder window to the Finder sidebar.
 This will make it accessible even after you've closed the Finder.

 How to view hidden folders using Terminal